 When authentication of the credentials on the UICC during Emergency Calling in Limited Service Mode, as defined in the TS 23.401 [2], can not be successfully performed, the confidentiality protection of the RRC and NAS signaling, and user plane shall be omitted (see clause 15).
 This shall be accomplished by the network by selecting EEA0 for confidentiality protection of NAS, RRC and user plane.

-User plane confidentiality protection shall be done at PDCP layer and is an operator option.
+User Plane confidentiality protection over the access stratum shall be done at PDCP layer and is an operator option.

 NOTE 2: User plane confidentiality protection is recommended to be used.

 NOTE 3: Confidentiality protection for RRC and UP is applied at the PDCP layer, and no layers below PDCP are confidentiality protected.
 Confidentiality protection for NAS is provided by the NAS protocol.

+User data sent via the MME over may be confidentiality protected [between MME and UE] (* CT1 are responsible for the definition of the protocol layer name*).

+NOTE 4: Confidentiality protection of user data sent via the MME is recommended to be used.

 […]